wttech/CQ-Unix-Toolkit/README.md

 Installation
 ------------

 Above scripts don't require special installation.
-If you want these scripts to be visible system-wide you can invoke `install` script provided in repository that creates symbolic link in /usr/local/bin directory or you can change `INSTALL_DIR` variable in script if you want to something else.
+If you want these CQ Unix Toolkit to be visible system-wide you can invoke `install` script provided in repository that creates symbolic link in `/usr/local/bin` directory or you can change `INSTALL_DIR` variable in script if you want to something else.

 Building an RPM package
 -----------------------